pc-guru91/Advanced-Regression-Techniques/README.md

 ![randomforest importance](https://user-images.githubusercontent.com/38479244/40110140-162616e8-58b4-11e8-9ab6-f5d0c18878db.png)

   ### 3.3 Key Features
-  Based on correlation matrix and random forest variance importance, we can narrow down all 79 variables to 4 main variables that affect   the SalePrice the most:
+  Based on correlation matrix and random forest variance importance, we can narrow down all 79 variables to 5 main variables that affect   the SalePrice the most:

    1. OverallQual
    2. GrLivArea
    3. Neighborhood
    4. YearBuilt
+   5. MSSubClass

   #### OverallQual
   Overall quality of a house has a scale ranging from 1 (poor) to 10 (very excellent).
 Based on the observation, there's a significant difference between each group of the feature in relation to SalePrice.